prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

  - Ropsten: https://ropsten.checkpoint-sync.ethdevops.io
  - Sepolia: https://sepolia.checkpoint-sync.ethdevops.io

+Feel free to ask on our [Discord server](https://discord.gg/prysmaticlabs) if you need help identifying a **Mainnet** checkpoint state provider.

 **Do I need to provide a genesis state when using checkpoint sync on Mainnet?** <br/>
 No. Mainnet's genesis state is embedded within Prysm.